Johnwillliam/dotNET-Cookbook/README.md

 5. Create a pull request with a clear description of your contributions.

 Your contributions help make this repository a valuable resource hub for the .NET community.
 Thank you for your support!

+## License

+This repository is available under the [MIT License](LICENSE).
+You are free to use, modify, and share the resources provided here, but please adhere to the terms of the license.

 ---